0xdefaceme/whitepaper/README.md

    vulnerability.

-In one of the following sections, we discuss how developers will profit from implementing the Exploitable EIP standard.
+In one of the following sections, we discuss how developers will profit from implementing the Exploitable ERC standard.

 ### 0xdeface.me Website